-Aetna still offers group medical, dental and vision coverage though, so it’s possible your employer will keep Aetna for that coverage while switching to a new provider for disability insurance.
+Aetna still offers group medical, dental and vision coverage in some states, so it’s possible your employer will keep Aetna for that coverage while switching to a new provider for disability insurance.

 Mutual of Omaha

 Mutual of Omaha is a reputable company that offers disability insurance in addition to its life insurance products.
-It’s wide range of disability products carry a reputation for strong claims service, but might not be the best fit for high-income earners.
+Its disability department is known for its strong claims service, but might not be the best fit for high-income earners.

 - Large range of disability products, including short-term disability